 What to see in Brno?
 An ossuary, a crypt full of mummies, and a nuclear bomb shelter.
-Somehow the one day I spent sightseeing with my husband in Brno, Czech Republic, turned out distinctly macabre.
+Somehow the one day I spent sightseeing with my husband in Brno, Czechia, turned out distinctly macabre.

-(Disclosure: This article contains one or more affiliate links.
+Disclosure: This article contains affiliate links.
 If you make a purchase through one of these links, I will receive a small percentage.
-It will not affect your price.)
+It will not affect your price.

 Site #1: The Ossuary underneath the Church of St. James

 The Church of St. James (Kostel sv.
 Jakuba) is a typical late Gothic church built in the 13th-16th century.
 St. James Square next door was the church’s graveyard for hundreds of years: from the 13th to the 18th century.
 As the city grew, and the size of the graveyard stayed the same, the community had a problem.
 Their burial place didn’t have enough space, especially given episodes like the plague and other epidemics.